kitsook/multi-liquibase/README.md

 - instead, it uses custom properties `demo.datasources.[module_name].*` to define map of data source properties and Liquibase configuration for multiple modules

 #### [DataSourceProperties](src/main/java/net/clarenceho/multi_liquibase/datasource/DataSourceProperties.java) and [DataSourceProperty](src/main/java/net/clarenceho/multi_liquibase/datasource/DataSourceProperty.java)
-- these are the classes to read the configuration from `application.properties`
+- these are the classes to read the data source configuration from `application.properties`
 - each "module" can has its own data connection properties and Liquibase properties

 #### [MultiDataSourceConfiguration](src/main/java/net/clarenceho/multi_liquibase/MultiDataSourceConfiguration.java)